harikvpy/python-articles/article1.md

 Nothing fancy about the code.
 It's just a limited implementation of Python’s standard function `range()`.
 A code example that has been extensively used in many Python books & articles.
 The magic happens when the interpreter encounters the keyword `yield`.
 During bytecode generation, this keyword tells the interpreter that the enclosing function is a generator function and it goes on to treat the function a little differently from a regular function.
 And this different treatment is what makes generator functions achieve its magic and it's this that is the topic of this article.

 ## Python Functions
-Before we dig into the details of generators, it's necessary to have a basic understanding of how the Python interpreter executes the source code that we provide it.
+Before we dig into the details of generators, it's necessary to have a basic understanding of how the Python interpreter executes the source code that we provide.
 Specifically its functions.

 A function in Python's interpreter has two distinct phases -- initialization and evaluation.